cucapra/dahlia-demo/content/page/about.md

 Dahlia is a typed imperative programming language for designing FPGA accelerators.
-It targets High-Level Synthesis toolchains such as [Vivado HLS][vivado-hls] as it compilation target.
-Dahlia aims to reduce the pitfalls of HLS programming, from simple interface issues which are not checked by vendor tools to complex optimization pitfalls.
+It targets High-Level Synthesis toolchains such as [Vivado HLS][vivado-hls] as its compilation target.
+Dahlia aims to reduce pitfalls of HLS programming, from simple interface issues which are not checked by vendor tools to complex and unsuspecting behavior due to interaction between different optimizations.

 [vivado-hls]: https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html

 #### What is predictable accelerator design?

-High performance HLS designs require parameter tuning such as loop unrolling and pipelining, memory banking etc. These parameters have subtle interactions with each and the constraints of FPGA programming.
+High performance HLS designs require tuning hardware optimizations such as loop unrolling, pipelining, memory banking etc. These parameters have subtle interactions with each other and design constraints of FPGA programming.

 For example, when a parallel loop tries to read five values from a memory that can only service two reads per cycle, the HLS compiler will *multiplex* the reads and spread them across multiple cycles.
-This will result in a design that consumes more area for the parallel loop body without improving the performance.
+This will result in a design that consumes more area for the parallel loop body with suboptimal improvement in performance.

 This is unpredictable design--FPGA designs should improve latency when loop bodies run in parallel.
 Dahlia statically reasons about memory use and rejects